javalin/javalin/README.md

 Javalin is a very lightweight web framework for Kotlin and Java which supports WebSockets, HTTP2 and async requests.
 Javalin’s main goals are simplicity, a great developer experience, and first class interoperability between Kotlin and Java.

+Javalin is more of a library than a framework.
+Some key points:
+* You *don't* need to extend anything
+* There are *no* @Annotations
+* There is *no* reflection
-Javalin is more library than framework; you don’t need to extend anything, there are no @Annotations, no reflection, no other magic; just code.
+* Simply speaking: there is *no* other magic; just code.

+General information:
 * The project webpage is [javalin.io](https://javalin.io).
 * Documentation: [javalin.io/documentation](https://javalin.io/documentation)
 * Chat: https://gitter.im/javalin-io/general